TotalEnergies EP Agrees to Sell 10% Stake in Oil, Gas Assets to Chappal for $860m

 “The transaction is poised to bring substantial benefits to stakeholders, including shareholders, employees, local communities, and the national economy.
 The closing is subject to certain conditions, including all regulatory and contractual approvals.”

-It adds that the company will embark on value-harnessing activities, which will include enhancing operational efficiency, produced water management, improved evacuation logistics, gas development, capex optimisation, and infrastructure replacement.
+It added that the company will embark on value-harnessing activities, which will include enhancing operational efficiency, produced water management, improved evacuation logistics, gas development, capex optimisation, and infrastructure replacement.

+Also yesterday, TotalEnergies, Paris, confirmed the deal, but stated that it will be retaining the supply of gas to Nigeria LNG (NLNG).

+Under the SPA signed with Chappal Energies, TotalEnergies EP Nigeria, the statement said, production from the licenses represented approximately 14,000 barrels equivalent per day in company share in 2023.